 </body>

-</html>
+</html>mand prompt:

+c:\>javac First.java

+c:\>appletviewer First.java

 Java Package

 Package are used in Java, in-order to avoid name conflicts and to control access of class, interface and enumeration etc. A package can be defined as a group of similar types of classes, interface, enumeration or sub-package.
 Using package it becomes easier to locate the related classes and it also provides a good structure for projects with hundreds of classes and other files.